AdobeDocs/campaign-web.en/help/v8/advanced-settings/delivery-settings.md

 >[!CONTEXTUALHELP]
 >id="acw_email_settings_tracking_validity"
 >title="Validity period"
->abstract="This option defines the duration for which the tracking will be activated on the URLs."
+>abstract="This option defines the duration for which the tracking is activated on the URLs."

 Tracking parameters are defined in the related section.
 Possible options are:

-**Tracking validity limit**: use this option to change the duration for which the tracking will be activated on the URLs.
+**Tracking validity limit**: use this option to change the duration for which the tracking is activated on the URLs.

 **Substitution URL for expired URLs**: use this option to enter a URL to a fall-back web page: it is displayed once the tracking has expired.